Quicklist: Types of Bathroom Showers

 2. Custom Shower

 Expect to pay an arm and a leg more for a custom shower.
-Yet know that money is well worth it in the long-term.
+Yet know that money is well worth it in the long term for the ultimate shower experience.
+Who doesn’t want an overhead showerhead?

-In addition to the infinite range of design options, a custom shower can be built to any size, even very tight spaces where a pre-fabricated shower wouldn’t fit.
+In addition to the infinite range of design options, a custom shower can be built to any size, even in very tight spaces where a prefabricated shower wouldn’t fit.
+Another neat thing is that you can design an unconventional shower drain.

 The downside is that, in addition to their much higher price tag, custom showers are a very difficult DIY project.
 Most people are better off hiring a professional contractor to do the job for them.